 - Bucket Name

-Let's review how to properly configure your AWS account so that you'll only grant OnSIP the necessary permissions to store recordings.
+How to properly configure your AWS account so that you'll only grant OnSIP the necessary permissions to store recordings.

-- First, let's sign in to the AWS Console and use the AWS Simple Storage Service (S3) to create a Bucket that will be used to store your recordings.
+- Sign in to the AWS Console and use the AWS Simple Storage Service (S3) to create a Bucket that will be used to store your recordings.
 The bucket name must be unique across all S3 accounts, so something like "onsip" is too generic.
 Be sure to choose the US region closest to you.
 Do not use a "/" in the bucket name, as it is not supported by Amazon and will break uploads.
 Use the default settings for users and permissions.

 - Create an Access Key for the new user.
 Note: For security reasons, the secret key will only be viewable in the AWS Console at the time the Access Key is created.
 We recommend you copy and paste it into the Storage Service creation form in the OnSIP Admin Portal now.